charonn0/RB-TridLib/README.md

 # RB-TridLib
 Realbasic glue code for [TridLib](http://mark0.net/code-tridlib-e.html), which is a tool for guessing file formats by analyzing patterns in the file data.
-TridLib is availble on Win32 only.
+TridLib is available on Win32 only.

 ##Prerequisites
 The `TridLib.dll` and `TridDefs.trd` files must be located in the same directory as your app's executable.